47 Operators Reached $100K: The 6 Strategies That Failed Before They Got There

 Stuck founders: Tried to scale first, hit chaos, pulled back.
 Revenue yo-yoed.

-Mira ran a $89K/month brand strategy consultancy.
-Tried to grow by taking on 3 additional clients in one month.
+Tried to grow by taking on 3 additional clients in one month

 She’d added revenue without adding infrastructure.
 Delivery broke under load.

-Compare to Aiden at $91K/month (similar business).
-He spent 6 weeks building delivery templates, onboarding sequences, and quality checklists before adding clients.
+Spent 6 weeks building delivery templates, onboarding sequences, and quality checklists before adding clients

 The difference: he built the system that could hold more revenue before adding the revenue.